Information about Special Educational Needs / The Local Offer

 The school identifies children/young people with SEND in a variety of ways.

-- Information is passed to the Pastoral Team, the Learning Mentor and the Head of Support through the transition visits to primary schools.
+- Information is passed to the Pastoral Team, the Learning Mentor and the Support team through the transition process.

-- In September all Year 7s are assessed through online tests called the Cognitive Ability Tests (CATS) which are marked externally.
-The results from these tests are shared with subject teachers so that appropriate planning and support in the classroom can be put into place.
+- In September of the year of entry all Year 7s are assessed through online tests called the Cognitive Ability Tests (CATS) which are marked externally.
+The results from these tests are shared with teaching staff, so the data can be used to help inform the ‘ Map, Master ,Move Forward’ planning process which includes adaptive teaching.

-- Within the graduated approach the class teacher is responsible for meeting all of the needs within the classroom.
-Heads of Faculty and class teachers in conjunction with Support allocate interventions.
-The Head of Support deploys teaching assistants in the most effective way to meet needs and enhance progress.
-If a parent has concerns/questions about their child’s needs or the way in which these needs are being met they should contact the Head of Support.
+- Within the graduated approach the class teacher is responsible for meeting all of the student needs within the classroom.
+Faculties incorporate the ‘Map, Master, Move Forward’ into their curriculum planning, and adaptive teaching is used in the classroom.
+The Support Faculty deploys teaching assistants in the most effective way to meet needs and enhance progress.
+If a parent has concerns/questions about their child’s needs or the way in which these needs are being met they should contact the Support Team.
 Reasonable adjustments are made in extenuating circumstances.

-The school also works in partnership with other agencies, such as the Speech and Language Service and CAMHS and consults with the Educational Psychologist where necessary.
+The school also works in partnership with other agencies (Speech and Language Service, CAMHS, Sensory Support, LBAT, Social Communication Team, APC Psychology) and others.
 Partnerships with parents/ carers and families are developed, so that there is a clear route for information sharing.

 What should I do if I think my child may have special educational needs?

-If a parent has concerns/questions about their child’s needs or the way in which these needs are being met they should contact the Head of Support.
+If a parent or carer has concerns/questions about their child’s needs or the way in which these needs are being met they should contact the Support Team.

 How is the decision made about the type and amount of support my child will receive?